A leading source for news and analysis about Mexico and the U.S.-Mexican border.

 Admission to the films was free.

-Photo of Madre Antonio and Jody Hammond provided by USD
+Photo of Madre Antonia and Jody Hammond provided by USD